chrisjmccormick/chrisjmccormick.github.io/_posts/2025-01-18-continuing-pre-training-on-raw-text.md

 The Training Loss is displayed as a way to ensure that the model is learning successfully.
 The Loss can be erratic, but it should be trending downward.
 If not, there's something wrong with the setup.

-`trainer_stats`

-* TODO - I'd be curious to explore what's in here.
-Probably includes the training loss so that you could plot the "learning curve".

 ```python
 trainer_stats = trainer.train()